effegi/speedy-spotless/README.md

 It includes `apply` and `check` goals from Spotless Maven Plugin but also includes the new goal `staged` to trigger the formatting of files staged in Git.

-It can therefore be useda as a 100% drop-in replacement of `com.diffplug.spotless:spotless-maven-plugin`, with the added benefit of not having to duplicate the spotless configuration, and provides the most robust handling of staged files I've come across so far. `<ratchetFrom>` does help, but partially staging files still works like shit on staged
+It can therefore be useda as a 100% drop-in replacement of `com.diffplug.spotless:spotless-maven-plugin`, with the added benefit of not having to duplicate the spotless configuration, and provides the most robust handling of staged files I've come across so far.
+`<ratchetFrom>` does help, but partially staged files still cause issues and will result in a messed up commit.

-Works with Java 8+.
+Works with Java 11+.
+For java 8, use version up to 0.1.9.

 ## Installation